devKoy/MERN-Chat-App/README.md

 ## Installation

+ Run `yarn install` to install the required dependencies.

 ### Server Setup

 1. Navigate to the `server` folder.
-2. Run `yarn install` to install the required dependencies.
-3. Start the server by running `nodemon index.js`.
+2. Start the server by running `nodemon index.js`.

 ### Client Setup

 1. Navigate to the `client` folder.
-2. Run `yarn install` to install the required dependencies.
-3. Start the client development server by running `yarn dev`.
+2. Start the client development server by running `yarn dev`.

 Note: If `emoji-mart` returns an error, please execute the following command: